 Mauritius Country Report

-Although Mauritius is more than 2,400 km from the African mainland, the government has created a fertile environment for foreign investors, positioning the country as a hub for African-destined investments.
+Although Mauritius is more than 2,400 km from the African mainland, the country has positioned itself as a hub for African-destined investments.
 The government set up the Mauritius Africa Fund to encourage domestic companies' expansion into Africa.
 The gains of economic growth have been reinvested in basic infrastructure, including first-class communications systems and the newly launched Metro Express, linking urban areas.
 In addition, several new business parks − designed for information technology and financial services − combine infrastructure with tax benefits.
 Mauritius has used these features to its advantage in its quest to become a leading offshore financial centre and enjoys preferential tax treaties with several major markets.

 There is no history of terrorism in Mauritius.
-There is a very small chance of Somali pirate activity making its way as far south as Mauritius.
-No incidents have however been reported to date.
+There is a very low likelihood of Somali pirate activity making its way as far south as Mauritius.
+No incidents have been reported to date.
 As part of counter-piracy efforts, Mauritius allows the detention prior to trial of suspected pirates on its territory under a transfer agreement with the European Union.

-There have been no major security threats in Mauritius till date.
+There have been no major security threats in Mauritius to date.
 The geographically isolated island has no standing army and no history of military intervention.
 External security is formally tasked to the paramilitary Special Mobile Force, which falls under the Mauritius Police Force.
-Mauritius had a low-level territorial dispute with France over Tromelin Island, and a drawn-out dispute with the UK over the Chagos Islands.
+Mauritius has low-level territorial disputes with France over Tromelin Island and with the United Kingdom over the Chagos Islands.
 It is unlikely in the near future that the UK will comply with an International Court of Justice order in February 2019 to return the islands, but it is also extremely unlikely that the issue will lead to war, especially given Mauritius's preferential access to the UK market.

 Vaccinations required to enter the country